About this Trip

 Walt—I know you’re not on friendly terms with computers and that you can barely communicate through a cell phone.
 However, someone who does understand this technology (Vic perhaps?) might be kind enough to inform you of what’s going on in my world.
 I haven’t added any posts lately because I’ve been occupied with graduate student projects, budgeting, scheduling, advising, and working on my scholarship.
 Work comes first, but I know the same holds true for you, especially considering how you’ve had to leave your daughter’s hospital bed at times in your third book.
 You and I both try to exceed human capabilities, but let’s face it; we ARE human and can’t do anything about it.

-Can't quite bring myself to
+Can't quite bring myself to use the outhouse |

 I’ve had another complication in this story.
 I found a DB (as you know, that’s police talk for dead body) and have been dragged into a criminal investigation.
 It’s slightly embarrassing, but I found the DB when I had to use the “facilities” provided by the forest.
 The bathroom in my trailer, although remarkably spacious, needs to be “dumped,” and I can’t bear using the outhouse located near my campsite.
 I can’t use my own bathroom until I find the appropriate dumping ground.
 But short story long, when I took my walk into the woods and dug a little hole, I found the remains.

-A remarkably spacious bathroom
+A remarkably spacious bathroom in my tiny trailer |

 Like you, I have keen observational skills, and the sheriff here is calling on my abilities.
 I hate to admit this, but I’m drawing from Criminal Minds and the BBC production of Wire in the Blood (which I highly recommend if you don’t mind terribly gruesome opening scenes) because I suspect this is part of a serial killing.
 Once I’m “released” from “protective custody,” I’ll keep you posted and hope you can provide insights.
 I don’t have Henry to help.
 Instead, I have four cats that seem to be more interested in the contents of their litter box than the proceedings before me.
 I can only hope I won’t disappoint you and my readers regarding this mystery.
 I’m doing the Dickens thing.
 That is, I’m just going to write.
 I don’t know where this story is going.
 I haven’t even begun to write about it, but I will.
 At least I think I will.
 Wish me luck.